Meet your future vote-counter. Image via Reddit user humenbean

 The largest problem with e-voting, even with a blockchain network, is client-side hacks (i.e., some sort of exploit compromising a voter’s computer, rather than the network itself).
 There’s no solution yet, but Alex Petherick-Brian, a programmer working on a friend-to-friend, networked mesh democracy outlined a solution to this that could involve looking for irregularities after the vote, promoting static media like live CDs (which would virtually ensure each voter’s computer was uncompromised by booting into an unadulterated operating system that’s programmed onto a CD), and open voting, where users could verify their vote went where they wanted.

 Would e-voting solve all these problems or be perfect?
 No. Would it be better than our current system?
 Quite possibly.
 It’s that chance that makes experimentation worth trying.

 It’s probably too soon to embark on a giant national experiment in electronic voting, even when built on a solid cryptographic foundation.
 But it’s undoubtedly worth starting small, and starting open-source.
 Canadian cities are already contracting large projects to improve public consultation and make people feel heard, so it’s clear that there’s a demand.
 What cryptocurrency technology brings to the table is security and openness, two things that are essential for scaling the process up.

-Anyone expecting decentralized electronic voting to solve all our democratic problems shouldn’t hold his breath.
+Anyone expecting decentralised electronic voting to solve all our democratic problems shouldn’t hold his breath.
 History suggests that political theory doesn’t match reality.
-Implemented thoughtfully, decentralized direct democracy offers some fantastic possibilities for improving our political life by letting people have a greater voice if they choose to.
+Implemented thoughtfully, decentralised direct democracy offers some fantastic possibilities for improving our political life by letting people have a greater voice if they choose to.
 In a time when people are already trendily “hacking” their diet, their business model, their workspace, and their sleep schedule, why shouldn’t we be tempted to hack democracy?
 We might just like the results.